JohnKaul/md2mdoc/readme.md

 This file will convert a simple markdown file to use mdoc format.
 This will allow for easier man page creation.

-NOTE: This program is just using character subsituion (it is not an AST).

 This tool was built to help myself create man pages.
 I normally keep project notes, documentation in a simple markdown format.
 I use these notes in my readme's, documentation things, etc. while I am making large decisions about how my program should operate.
-This utility, I thought, would allow me to keep my notes in a simple markdown format until my project notes/design decissions are more complete and/or ready to be moved to a more formal format (mdoc).
+This utility, I thought, would allow me to keep my notes in a simple markdown format until my project notes/design decisions are more complete and/or ready to be moved to a more formal format (mdoc).

 For example, in the design phase of a project I will create a